obokhove/wetropolis20162020/feedback/README.md

 <img src="IMG_0572.jpg" width="480">

+Learn more about "Planet Earth is alive: using mathematics to understand and protect our world" by Claudia Cannon: www.imperial.ac.uk/news/195539/planet-earth-alive-using-mathematics-understand/

 Comments made on the feedback board; a big thank you to all feedback providers for the feedback below [*reply by OB=Onno Bokhove*]:
 - Just awesome.
 Smart.
 Intuitive.
 Fun.
 - I love Wetropolis.
 (See photo of drawing above by someone who played for an hour with Wetropolis and took 5 videos.)